amplication/docs/docs/plugins/plugin-events/createpackagejsonevent.md

 ## Description

-Create the `package.json` file of the service
+Create the `package.json` file of the service.

 ## Event Params